jwlei/YOLOv5_DeerDetection/README.md

 An application utilizing PyTorch with YOLOv5 and cv2 to process video input in real time
 and perform detections in realtime.

-This project was developed as a result of my bachelor thesis «Detection and warning of game in vicinity of roads with deep learning»
+This project was developed as a result of my bachelor thesis:
+«Detection and warning of game in vicinity of roads with deep learning»
 where the goal was to develop a  program to detect and warn against game in vicinity of public roads.